quicwg/multipath/draft-ietf-quic-multipath.md

 the peer to use its own logic to split traffic among available paths.
 PATH_STANDBY marks a path as "standby", i.e., it suggests that no traffic should be sent on that path if another path is available.
+If no frame indicating a path usage preference was received for a certain path, the preference of the peer is unknown and the sender needs to decide based on it own local logic if the path should be used.

 Endpoints use Destination Connection ID Sequence Number field in these frames to identify which path state is going to be